microsoft/reverse-proxy/docs/docfx/articles/configproviders.md

 The proxy will validate the given configuration and if it's invalid, an exception will be thrown that prevents the application from starting.
 The provider can avoid this by using the [IConfigValidator](xref:Microsoft.ReverseProxy.Service.IConfigValidator) to pre-validate routes and clusters and take whatever action it deems appropriate such as excluding invalid entries.

+### Atomicity

+The configuration objects and collections supplied to the proxy should be read-only and not modified once they have been handed to the proxy via `GetConfig()`.

 ### Reload
 If the `IChangeToken` supports `ActiveChangeCallbacks`, once the proxy has processed the initial set of configuration it will register a callback with this token.
 Note the proxy does not support polling for changes.

+When the provider wants to provide new configuration to the proxy it should:
+- load that configuration in the background.
+  - Route and cluster objects are immutable, so new instances have be created for any new data.
+  - Objects for unchanged routes and clusters can be re-used, or new instances can be created - changes will be detected by diffing them.
-When the provider wants to provide new configuration to the proxy it should first load that configuration in the background, optionally validate it using the [IConfigValidator](xref:Microsoft.ReverseProxy.Service.IConfigValidator), and only then signal the `IChangeToken` from the prior `IProxyConfig` instance that new data is available.
+- optionally validate the configuration using the [IConfigValidator](xref:Microsoft.ReverseProxy.Service.IConfigValidator), and only then signal the `IChangeToken` from the prior `IProxyConfig` instance that new data is available.
 The proxy will call `GetConfig()` again to retrieve the new data.

 There are important differences when reloading configuration vs the first configuration load.
 - The new configuration will be diffed against the current one and only modified routes or clusters will be updated.
-The update will be applied atomically and will only affect new requests, not request currently in progress.
+The update will be applied atomically and will only affect new requests, not requests currently in progress.
 - Any errors in the reload process will be logged and suppressed.
 The application will continue using the last known good configuration.
 - If `GetConfig()` throws the proxy will be unable to listen for future changes because `IChangeToken`s are single-use.